Background on RASC-AL Special Edition Challenges

-The Revolutionary Aerospace Systems Concepts – Academic Linkages (RASC-AL) portfolio consists of several premier university engineering design challenges that help inform NASA’s approaches for future human space exploration and prompt collegiate students to investigate, plan, and analyze space exploration design at differing states of development.
+The Revolutionary Aerospace Systems Concepts – Academic Linkages (RASC-AL) suite of competitions consists of several premier university engineering design challenges that help inform NASA’s approaches for future human space exploration and prompt collegiate students to investigate, plan, and analyze space exploration design at differing states of development.
 RASC-AL competitions fuel innovation for aerospace system concepts, analogs, and technology prototyping by engaging universities as partners in the journey.

-Through the 2018 RASC-AL Special Edition: Mars Ice Challenge, NASA will provide university-level engineering students with the opportunity to design and build prototype hardware that can extract water from simulated Martian subsurface ice.
-Multiple teams will be chosen through a proposal and down-select process that assesses the teams’ concepts and progress throughout the year.
+Through the RASC-AL Special Edition: Moon to Mars Ice & Prospecting Challenge, NASA will provide university-level engineering students with the opportunity to design and build prototype hardware that can extract water and assess subsurface density profiles from simulated lunar and Martian subsurface ice.
+Multiple teams will be chosen through a proposal and down-select process that assesses the teams’ initial plans and progress throughout the year.

-Up to 10 teams will become finalists and travel to the NASA Langley Research Center in Hampton, VA during the summer of 2018 to participate in a multi-day competition where the universities’ prototypes will compete to extract the most water from simulated Martian subsurface ice over a two-day period.
-Each Martian simulated subsurface ice station will be comprised of layers, including overburden and solid blocks of ice.
-The total simulated subsurface ice depth will not exceed 1.0 meter.
+Up to 10 teams will become finalists and travel to the NASA Langley Research Center (LaRC) in Hampton, VA during the summer of 2021 to participate in a multi-day competition where the universities’ prototypes will compete to extract the most water from an analog environment simulating a slice of a combined lunar and Martian surface, while simultaneously using system telemetry to distinguish between overburden layers and create a digital core of the various layers.
+Each simulated subsurface ice station will contain solid blocks of ice buried under various layers of overburden (terrestrial materials of varying hardness that represent possible materials found on lunar or Martian surfaces).
+Teams will be asked to provide a digital core that represents their knowledge and understanding of where each of the layers are, the general hardness of each different layer, and the thickness of each layer.
+The total internal depth of the simulated testbed will not exceed 1.0 meter.
 Teams may drill multiple holes.
-The water extraction system is subject to mass, volume, and power constraints.
+The water extraction and prospecting system is subject to mass, volume, and power constraints.

 In addition to the test and validation portion of the project, teams will present their concepts in a technical poster session to a multi-disciplinary judging panel of scientists and engineers from NASA and industry.
-Poster presentations will be based on the team’s technical paper that details the concept’s “path-to-flight” (how the design can be applied to an actual mission on Mars).
-Noting the significant differences between Mars and Earth operational environments, the mandatory path-to-flight discussion should describe essential modifications that would be required for Mars water extraction.
-This includes, but is not limited to, considerations for temperature differences, power limitations, and atmospheric pressure differences (i.e., challenges from sublimation).
+Poster presentations will be based on the team’s technical paper that details the concept’s “paths-to-flight” (how the design can be modified for use on an actual mission on the Moon or Mars).
+This includes, but is not limited to, considerations for temperature differences, power limitations, and atmospheric pressure differences.

-Based on initial proposals, up to 10 qualifying university teams will be selected to receive a $10,000 stipend to facilitate full participation in the competition, including expenses for hardware development, materials, testing equipment, hardware, software, and travel to Langley for the competition.
-Scoring will be based on total water extracted and collected each day, adherence to NASA requirements, a technical paper capturing innovations and design, and the technical poster presentation.
+Based on initial Project Plan Proposals, up to 10 qualifying university teams will be selected to receive a $10,000 stipend to facilitate full participation in the competition, including expenses for hardware development, materials, testing equipment, hardware, software, and travel to Langley for the competition.
+Scoring will be based on total water extracted and collected each day, the accuracy of the digital core, adherence to NASA requirements, a technical poster presentation, and a technical paper capturing paths-to-flight, innovations, and design.

 Top performing teams may be chosen to present their design at a NASA-chosen event.
-Subject to the availability of funds, such invites may include an accompanying stipend to further advance development of team concepts and offset the cost of traveling to the event.
+Subject to the availability of funds, such invitations may include an accompanying stipend to further advance development of team concepts and/or offset the cost of traveling to the event.